 For faster access, there are username format shortcuts that give more specific lists of serial ports, or direct access without a menu.

-username:node_name
+username:node name

-When a valid node name is specified, a list of console ports that the user has access to on that node will be presented.
-If they do not have access to that node, the connection will fail.
+When a valid node name is specified, a list of console ports that the user can access on that node is shown.
+If they do not have access to this node, the connection fails.